matchms/matchms/README.rst

 Prerequisites:

-- Python 3.7, 3.8 or 3.9, (3.10 and 3.11 should work as well, but are not yet tested systematically)
+- Python 3.7, 3.8, 3.9 or 3.10, (higher versions should work as well, but are not yet tested systematically)
 - Anaconda (recommended)

 We recommend installing matchms in a new virtual environment to avoid dependency clashes